jorjuarez/vuln-mgmt-impl/README.md

 ---

-### Case Study: Implementing a Secure Credentialed Scanning Program
+### Step 4: Case Study: Implementing a Secure Credentialed Scanning Program

 ### Objective
 To operationalize a new vulnerability management policy by establishing a regular, credentialed scanning schedule for the server environment.
 The goal was to gain deep, authenticated visibility into system vulnerabilities while addressing the server team's concerns regarding security and operational stability.